broodjeaap/go-watch/README.md

 ## Contains

-Inputs pass if they contain the given value.
+Inputs pass if they contain the given regex.

 ## Store